krompaco/record-collector/docs/content-record-collector-net/en/pages/getting-started.md

 Go to the [Github repo](https://github.com/krompaco/record-collector) and choose if you want to clone, fork and then clone or just download as a ZIP-file.

-## Add an `appsettings.Development.json` file to src/Krompaco.RecordCollector.Web
+## Add a Development appsettings file to Web project

-Pick one of the example appsettings.*.json files or the base file and "save as" `appsettings.Development.json` - on Windows my file looks like this:
+Pick one of the example appsettings.*.json files or the base file and "save as" `appsettings.Development.json` in `src\Krompaco.RecordCollector.Web`.
+On Windows my file looks like this:

 ```js
 {